 Does colon cancer run in your family?

-You can find out through the Regional Cancer Center's Cancer Genetic Risk Assessment Program.
+You can find out by meeting with a genetic counselor.
 Knowing your cancer risk can help you receive appropriate screenings, medications and other measures to keep you healthy.

-To help you and your family better understand your cancer risk, ProHealth Care's Cancer Genetic Risk Assessment Program provides:
+A genetic counselor will help you and your family better understand your cancer risk with:

-- Education During the genetic counseling session, you will learn about the role of genes in the development of cancer.
+- Education.
+During the genetic counseling session, you will learn about the role of genes in developing cancer.

-- Genetic testing Your genetic counselor will help to determine whether genetic testing will be beneficial for you and your family.
-If genetic testing is pursued, your genetic counselor and a physician will meet with you to discuss your results and the meaning for you and your family.
+- Genetic testing.
+Your genetic counselor will help to determine whether genetic testing will be beneficial for you and your family.
+If you do pursue genetic testing, your genetic counselor and a physician will meet with you to discuss your results.
 They will help you develop a plan for managing your cancer risk and staying healthy.

 If you would like to schedule a consultation to learn more about genetic cancer testing for you or members of your family, call 262-696-0836.